cdallasanta/climb-on-rails-old/Notes_for_development.md

 can view elements: rope age, last periodic inspection, all comments can view and edit all periodic and preuse inspections

-?create/edit users in bulk?
+?create/edit users in bulk
-?add/retire gear?
+?add/retire gear
-?adjust permissions of their site?
+?adjust permissions of their site
-?receive emails with comments from inspections?
+?receive emails with comments from inspections

 #future:
 Devise